N1k1ta11/nexion-chat-sdk/README.md

 # Nexion Chat SDK

-Integrate a secure, encrypted chat into your crypto app in under 5 minutes.
-Supports NFT previews, voice messages, and in-chat transaction signing.
+Integrate secure, encrypted chat into your crypto app in under 5 minutes.

 ## Installation